Q and A with StormHour Featured Meteorologist – Irene Sans

 Irene Sans – Orlando, FL

-Irene has close to a decade working as a professional meteorologist in various fields; as a Deputy State Meteorologist for the Emergency Management in Florida to Broadcast Television and Radio Stations in Spanish and English languages across the United States and Latin America.
+Irene has over a decade working as a professional meteorologist in various fields, as a Deputy State Meteorologist for the Emergency Management in Florida to Broadcast Television and Radio Stations in Spanish and English languages across the United States and Latin America.
 She is an Emmy awarded Bilingual @ametsoc Certified Broadcast Meteorologist

 Question 1.
 What was your most memorable weather event?